Vegetarian diet: How to get the best nutrition

 |Oils||27 grams a day|

-Keep in mind that the more restrictive your diet is, the more challenging it can be to get all the nutrients you need.
-A vegan diet, for example, eliminates natural food sources of vitamin B-12, as well as milk products, which are good sources of calcium.
+Keep in mind that the more foods you cut out of your diet, the harder it can be to get all the nutrients you need.
+A vegan diet, for example, cuts out natural food sources of vitamin B-12, as well as milk products, which are good sources of calcium.

-To be sure that your diet includes everything your body needs, pay special attention to the following nutrients:
+To be sure that your diet provides what your body needs, pay special attention to the following nutrients:

 Calcium and vitamin D

 Calcium helps build and maintain strong teeth and bones.
 Milk and dairy foods are highest in calcium.
-However, dark green vegetables, such as turnip and collard greens, kale, and broccoli, are good plant sources when eaten in sufficient quantities.
-Calcium-enriched and fortified products, including juices, cereals, soy milk, soy yogurt and tofu, are other options.
+Dark green vegetables are good plant sources if you eat enough of them.
+Examples include turnip and collard greens, kale and broccoli.
+Other options include calcium-enriched and fortified products.
+Calcium is added to some juices, cereals, soy milk, soy yogurt and tofu.

 Vitamin D also plays an important role in bone health.
 Vitamin D is added to cow's milk, some brands of soy and rice milk, and some cereals and margarines.
 Be sure to check food labels.
-If you don't eat enough fortified foods and have limited sun exposure, you may need a vitamin D supplement (one derived from plants).
+People who don't eat enough fortified foods and have limited sun exposure may want to talk with a health care provider about vitamin D supplements.
+Plant-derived vitamin D supplements are available.

 Vitamin B-12 is necessary to produce red blood cells and prevent anemia.
-This vitamin is found almost exclusively in animal products, so it can be difficult to get enough B-12 on a vegan diet.
+Anemia a condition in which the body doesn't have enough healthy red blood cells to carry oxygen to all parts of the body.
+Vitamin B-12 is found almost exclusively in animal products, so it can be difficult to get enough B-12 on a vegan diet.
 Vitamin B-12 deficiency may go undetected in people who eat a vegan diet.
-This is because the vegan diet is rich in a vitamin called folate, which may mask deficiency in vitamin B-12 until severe problems occur.
+This is because the vegan diet is rich in a vitamin called folate that can mask vitamin B-12 deficiency.
 For this reason, it's important for vegans to consider vitamin supplements, vitamin-enriched cereals and fortified soy products.

-Protein helps maintain healthy skin, bones, muscles and organs.
+Protein helps keep skin, bones, muscles and organs healthy.
 Eggs and dairy products are good sources, and you don't need to eat large amounts to meet your protein needs.
-You can also get sufficient protein from plant-based foods if you eat a variety of them throughout the day.
+Eating a variety of plant-based foods throughout the day also can provide enough protein.
 Plant sources include soy products and meat substitutes, legumes, lentils, nuts, seeds, and whole grains.

 Omega-3 fatty acids